-Part 2: Participate (meaningfully) in class (MW 8:30-9:55am)
+Part 2: Participate (meaningfully) in the discussion

 The goal here is to engage with the course content in a way that is meaningful for your learning.
-I will come to class with activities designed to help you check your understanding.
-These could include poll questions, case studies, or practice exam questions.
+I will populate the board with activities.
+These could include embedded polls, video case studies, or practice exam questions.
+I create these activities to help you check your own understanding.
 Often, I create activities that I know will be tricky, so we can clarify concepts BEFORE the exams!
-If you show up to class, I will assume you are engaging with the activities in a way that works best for you, knowing that authentic learning is the goal.
+You can respond to my activity posts to engage with the activities you want, knowing your authentic learning is the goal.